shashanka2a/shashanka2a/README.md

 ### Hi there 👋  I am Shashank!

-I am passionate about Blockchain and Web Development.
+I am a Blockchain Enthusiast, Web Developer.

 *"A problem can be a catalyst for a solution."*